 If I were to take a poll of 100 recovering addicts and ask them what method they used to get clean I would likely get a number of responses.
 And that’s the point.
 The best way to quit using drugs is determined by the addict.
-What works for one individual many not work for another.
+What works for one individual may not work for another.
 The method you take to quit using drugs is best decided by you.

 So what do you do if you want to stop using drugs but don’t want to go the 12-Step route?
 Here are a few treatment models to consider: